Marta0128/Marta0128/README.md

 - 👋 Hi, I’m @Marta0128
 -I’m interested in SQL, Tableau and becoming a data analyst!
--I have completed the Google Data Analytics Certificte Course.
+I have completed the Google Data Analytics Certificte Course.
--I’m looking to collaborate on beginner projects.
+I’m looking to collaborate on beginner projects.
 I have so many questions!
 -Reach me via email Orellana1147@gmail.com

 <!---